-ULTRASOUND-BASED SYSTEMS
+ULTRASOUND-BASED Systems

-- The major advantage of ultrasound signals is their propagation velocity of 1,243 km/h, which is very low when compared to that of infrared and radio signals of approximately 300,000 km/s. - An example for the former is the ActiveBat system, which was developed at the University of Cambridge and by Olivetti. - The Cricket system implements a terminal-based approach for proximity detection with ultrasound.
+- The major advantage of ultrasound signals is their propagation velocity of 1,243 km/h, which is very low when compared to that of infrared and radio signals of approximately 300,000 km/s. - An example for the former is the ActiveBat system, which was developed at the University of Cambridge and by Olivetti.